Ben Surpless, Ph.D.

 - Professor , Geosciences

-Ben Surpless is an Associate Professor of Geosciences at Trinity, where he teaches courses in Structural Geology, Global Climate Change, Dynamic Earth, Earth's Environmental Systems, and the First Year Experience, Climate Changed.
-Ben involves students in his research in western Nevada, western Texas, and southern Utah, where he investigates the geologic evolution of faults, fold systems, and fracture networks.
+Ben Surpless is a Professor of Geosciences at Trinity, where he teaches courses in Structural Geology, Earth Surface Processes, Global Climate Change, Earth's Environmental Systems, and the First Year Experience, Climate Changed.
+Ben involves students in his research in western Nevada, western Texas, and southern Utah, where he investigates the geologic evolution of faults, fold systems, and fracture networks

 Ben grew up in northern Wisconsin, the son of high school teachers, and went to college at Carleton College in Minnesota before attending graduate school at Stanford University.
 At Stanford, he combined field and laboratory research to elucidate the evolution of fault systems in western Nevada.
 At the same time, Ben’s experiences as a teaching assistant began to shape his teaching style, which involves a combination of active, hands-on field and laboratory inquiry, thoughtful discussion, and the use of clear, concise visual examples to accompany complex material.